-For those students who have completed four or more years of Japanese language in high school, the UI offers the opportunity to earn incentive credit through the Furthering Language Incentive Program (FLIP credit).
+For those students who have completed four or more years of Japanese language in high school, the UI offers the opportunity to earn incentive credit toward graduation through the Furthering Language Incentive Program (FLIP credit).
 Learn more about FLIP.
+If you are interested in earning FLIP credit, you should meet with your academic adviser to discuss eligibility.

 Specific Japanese Course Placement Scores